 4. What happens if I already have an account at IBSJ?

-If you have an existing account with IBSJ, the assets in your IB LLC account will be transferred to your IBSJ upon the Proposed Transfer taking place.
+If you have an existing account with IBSJ, the assets in your IB LLC account will be transferred to your IBSJ account after the Proposed Transfer takes place.
 If you do not have an IBSJ account, we will create a new one for you.

 5. Will I have access to the same trading platform or be subject to any software changes following the transfer of my account?